-- To make the silkiest possible pie, use an immersion blender to puree until totally smooth; you can also transfer the mixture to a blender or food processor.
-Once mixture is smooth and smells very fragrant, remove from the heat and let cool in the pot.
+- To make the silkiest possible pie, use an immersion blender to puree until totally smooth; you may also transfer the mixture to a blender or food processor.
+Once the mixture is smooth and smells very fragrant, remove from the heat and let cool in the pot.

-- While the sweet potato mixture cools, in a medium mixing bowl whisk together the remaining ½ cup plus 2 tablespoons (5 ounces) evaporated milk, granulated sugar, eggs, bourbon, and vanilla extract until very smoothly combined.
-Keep going until you really have things nicely blended.
-Carefully pour the egg mixture into the warm sweet potato mixture.
-With a spatula, stir until evenly and smoothly combined.
+- While the sweet potato mixture cools, whisk together the remaining 1/2 cup plus 2 tablespoons (5 ounces) of evaporated milk, granulated sugar, eggs, bourbon, and vanilla extract, in a separate bowl until totally smooth.

-- TO STORE: Gently cover your pie and store in the refrigerator for up to 5 days.
+- TO STORE: Gently cover your pie and store it in the refrigerator for up to 5 days.
 Let come to room temperature prior to serving.

 - TO FREEZE: Bake your pie as directed in a disposable aluminum pie pan (leaving your pie dish available for other recipes).
 Tightly wrap your cooked and cooled pie in plastic wrap or aluminum foil, and store in a freezer-safe storage container or ziptop bag for up to 3 months.
 Let the pie thaw for at least 12 hours in the refrigerator before serving.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up